Back to the Free Library

 Immediate swap

 Open a window for two minutes or apply one drop of lavender to your wrist.
 You do not need a diffuser.
-Direct contact or fresh air circulation is enough to shift the signal your brain is receiving.
+Direct contact or fresh air is enough to shift the signal.

 Texture

-Touch is the first sense to develop and the last to go.
-Physical contact with surfaces sends direct signals to the vagus nerve, which regulates your autonomic state.
+Touch is the first sense to develop and the last to fade.
+What you are in physical contact with sends a steady signal to your body, whether you notice it or not.

 Dysregulating